Enter your zip to

 The average cost to remove an existing roof, often referred to as roof tear-off or demolition, depends on several factors including the type of roofing materials, the size and complexity of the roof, and the labor rates in your area.

-Typically, the average cost for a roof removal ranges from about $1 to $5 per square foot.
+Roof removal typically costs between $1 and $5 per square foot on average.
 This variation depends on factors like the type of roofing material (asphalt shingles, wood shakes, metal, tile, etc.), how many layers of roofing need to be removed, and whether there’s a need for additional disposal or handling (such as with asbestos-containing materials).

 For a standard-sized home with a roof area of around 2,000 square feet, the total cost for roof removal could range from $2,000 to $10,000.
 If your roof has multiple layers of old roofing, the higher end of this range might be more accurate, as additional labor and disposal costs are involved.